 How to prepare for funeral expenses

 For many, death comes without warning, and while loved ones are mourning, they also must face the question of how to pay for such an enormous unexpected expense.
 That is why financial planning is so important before you die.
-There are a number of ways to prepare for funeral expenses.
+As you are considering the best way to give your family a peace of mind, you may be asking, “Does life insurance cover funeral costs?”
+Along with life insurance, there are a number of ways to prepare for funeral expenses.

 Life insurance policy